giantswarm/swarm-wercker/README.md

 * A Github [account](https://github.com).
 * A Giant Swarm [account](https://giantswarm.io).
 * A Wercker [account](https://wercker.com).

+*Note: Giant Swarm's shared public cluster is currently in [private alpha](https://giantswarm.io/request-invite/).
+Ping [me on Twitter](https://twitter.com/kordless) if you need your application pushed through!*

 If you want to do local development, testing, and deploys you should have the following installed: